The Sun Also Rises: Paris and the Lost Generation

 The themes of The Sun Also Rises appear in its two epigraphs.
 The first is an allusion to the "Lost Generation", a term coined by Gertrude Stein referring to the post-war generation; the other epigraph is a long quotation from Ecclesiastes: "One generation passeth away, and another generation cometh: but the earth abideth for ever.
 The sun also ariseth, and the sun goeth down, and hasteth to his place where he arose."
 Hemingway told his editor Max Perkins that the book was not so much about a generation being lost, but that "the earth abideth forever."
 He thought the characters in The Sun Also Rises may have been "battered" but were not lost.

 Hemingway scholar Wagner-Martin writes that Hemingway wanted the book to be about morality, which he emphasized by changing the working title from Fiesta to The Sun Also Rises.
 Wagner-Martin argues that the book can be read either as a novel about bored expatriates or as a morality tale about a protagonist who searches for integrity in an immoral world.
 Months before Hemingway left for Pamplona, the press was depicting the Parisian Latin Quarter, where he lived, as decadent and depraved.
 He began writing the story of a matador corrupted by the influence of the Latin Quarter crowd; he expanded it into a novel about Jake Barnes at risk of being corrupted by wealthy and inauthentic expatriates.

 The characters form a group, sharing similar norms, and each greatly affected by the war.
 Hemingway captures the angst of the age and transcends the love story of Brett and Jake, although they are representative of the period: Brett is starved for reassurance and love and Jake is sexually maimed.
 His wound symbolizes the disability of the age, the disillusion, and the frustrations felt by an entire generation.

-Hemingway thought he lost touch with American values while living in Paris, but his biographer Michael Reynolds claims the opposite, seeing evidence of the author's midwestern American values in the novel.
+Hemingway thought he lost touch with American values while living in Paris, but his biographer Michael S. Reynolds claims the opposite, seeing evidence of the author's midwestern American values in the novel.
 Hemingway admired hard work.
 He portrayed the matadors and the prostitutes, who work for a living, in a positive manner, but Brett, who prostitutes herself, is emblematic of "the rotten crowd" living on inherited money.
 It is Jake, the working journalist, who pays the bills again and again when those who can pay do not.
 Hemingway shows, through Jake's actions, his disapproval of the people who did not pay up.

 Reynolds says that Hemingway shows the tragedy, not so much of the decadence of the Montparnasse crowd, but of the decline in American values of the period.
 As such, the author created an American hero who is impotent and powerless.
 Jake becomes the moral center of the story.
 He never considers himself part of the expatriate crowd because he is a working man; to Jake a working man is genuine and authentic, and those who do not work for a living spend their lives posing.